Use of the Justice System as a Weapon

-The use of criminal charges to justify police brutality and other civil rights violations is on the rise.
+The use of criminal charges to justify police brutality and other civil rights violations is rising.
 African-Americans are most frequently targeted.
 A top defense attorney can help you turn the tables and give you the advantage.

 The best defense to bogus criminal charges being used to legitimize civil rights violations is a defense that will publicly and effectively shed light on the injustice.
 Few lawyers have the reputation and credibility to successfully defend a case when dishonest, unscrupulous law enforcement officers go rogue.
-One of the most common scenarios, when criminal charges are weaponized, is during protests and demonstrations.
+Police often weaponize criminal charges during protests and demonstrations.
 Tensions are high during a demonstration, and police officers can feel outnumbered or under threat.
-If the protest involves police misconduct or police brutality, some officers may get angry or resentful and their retaliatory actions will reflect it.
+If the protest involves police misconduct or police brutality, some officers may get angry or resentful, and their retaliatory actions will reflect it.

-An officer who charges a person with a crime to justify their aggression or misconduct essentially weaponizes the criminal justice system.
+An officer who charges a person with a crime to justify aggression or misconduct weaponizes the criminal justice system.
 All too often, the victims of this type of injustice are minorities.
-Race targeted misconduct is unacceptable, and there is a strong need for lawyers and public officials who are fearless and willing to stand up and fight for justice and combat inequality and prejudice.
-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are well-known for being courageous and passionate advocates for clients in court, and for doing whatever it takes to expose police misconduct.
+Race-targeted misconduct is unacceptable.
+There is a strong need for lawyers and public officials who are fearless and willing to stand up, fight for justice, and combat inequality and prejudice.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are well-known for being courageous and passionate advocates for clients in court and doing whatever it takes to expose police misconduct.

 The Damaging Impact of Confirmation Bias on Criminal Justice

 Although the vast majority of prosecutors would never knowingly turn a blind eye to an officer who has committed an assault on a member of the community, they have preconceived beliefs that make it difficult for them to see the truth.
-There is a psychological principle called “confirmation bias” that heavily influences law enforcement supervisors, prosecutors, and judges.
+A psychological principle called “confirmation bias” heavily influences law enforcement supervisors, prosecutors, and judges.

 Confirmation bias is the tendency to search for, interpret, favor, and recall information that confirms or supports one’s prior personal beliefs or values.
 Most police officers are decent, hard-working people who honestly and faithfully serve their communities.
-Generally, prosecutors and judges fervently believe that police officers are ethical, moral, law-abiding, and fair.
-Most judges and prosecutors believe that police officers are on their governmental “team.”
-Because judges and prosecutors see through “blue-tinted” lenses, they are unable or unwilling to see when there are abuses of police power and civil rights violations.
-Because judges often feel an allegiance to police officers and a sense of comradery, their perception is jaded, and they are unable to see the injustices that so frequently permeate law enforcement activities.
+Generally, prosecutors and judges fervently believe police officers are ethical, moral, law-abiding, and fair.
+Most judges and prosecutors believe the officers are on their governmental “team.”
+Because judges and prosecutors see through “blue-tinted” lenses, they are unable or unwilling to see when there are abuses of police power, civil rights violations, and how police use criminal charges to justify police brutality.
+Because judges often feel an allegiance to police officers and a sense of camaraderie, their perception is jaded.
+They cannot see the injustices that so frequently permeate law enforcement activities.

-Police misconduct refers to inappropriate conduct and illegal actions taken by police officers in connection with their official duties.
+Police misconduct refers to police officers’ inappropriate conduct and illegal actions concerning their official duties.
 In Michigan, there have been multiple instances of coerced false confession, intimidation, false arrest, false imprisonment, falsification of evidence, destruction of evidence, police perjury, witness tampering, police brutality, police corruption, racial profiling, unwarranted surveillance, unwarranted searches, and unwarranted seizure of property.
 Police officers often share what is known in the United States as a “blue code of silence,” which means that they do not turn each other in for misconduct.

-When police officers engage in misconduct, they rarely admit their misdeeds.
-The motivation to cover up misconduct is strongest when an officer engages in police brutality.
+When police officers engage in misconduct, such as filing charges to justify police brutality, they rarely admit their misdeeds.
+The motivation to cover up misconduct is most potent when an officer engages in police brutality.
 Statistically, the most common victims of police misconduct are African American men.
 Police officers are permitted to use physical force when necessary in the lawful performance of their duties.
-What does an officer do if he crossed the line and physically harmed someone without lawful justification?
+What does an officer do if they cross the line and physically harm someone without legal justification?
 The hope would be that the officer would take responsibility and admit his mistake.
-In reality, an officer who would break the law and assault a citizen would deflect their abuse by falsely claiming that there was a violation of the law, such as resisting arrest, or obstructing the officer from performing his duties.
+In reality, an officer who would break the law and assault a citizen would deflect their abuse by falsely claiming that there was a violation of the law, such as resisting arrest or obstructing the officer from performing his duties.
 It is a scheme to cover up police misconduct by charging the victim with a phony crime.

 Dereliction of Duty and Abuse of Power at Protests and Demonstrations

 The best way to fight police brutality, and other forms of misconduct, is to expose it unapologetically.
-Regardless of whether a hearing takes place before a judge or jury, a great defense attorney will call out a corrupt officer and publicly reveal his or her misconduct.
+Regardless of whether a hearing occurs before a judge or jury, a great defense attorney will call out a corrupt officer and publicly reveal their misconduct, including the use of criminal charges to justify police brutality.
 The Justice System is broken when law enforcement officers and public officials get away with misconduct by manufacturing criminal charges against lawful citizens.
-This is especially true when the victims of the false charges have been systemically discriminated against and mistreated by the justice system for generations.
+This is especially true when the victims of the false accusations have been systemically discriminated against and mistreated by the justice system for generations.